 They are quite misleading.
 As outlined by the nonpartisan Factcheck.org, one study by the conservative National Federation of Independent Business that an estimated 1.6 million jobs would be lost did not analyze the new law.
 Instead, it examined an alternative that did not exempt small businesses from the mandate.

 And a second report by the Congressional Budget Office does not indicate that 650,000 jobs will be lost, as Republicans have claimed.
-The CBO concluded that the new law might convince many Americans, including those approaching retirement, to stop working because they would no longer need a job to get health insurance, a key benefit of the law.
+The CBO concluded that the new law might prompt many Americans, including those approaching retirement, to stop working because they would no longer need a job to get health insurance, a key benefit of the law.

 That is possible because the authors of the legislation offset the cost of expanding coverage to 32 million Americans over the next decade with more than $500 billion in cuts to federal Medicare spending and more than $400 billion in new taxes and fees.